-As previous literature suggests, thoughts and feelings (i.e., vaccines perception) as well as perception of practical barriers (i.e., difficulty to get an appointment) can have an impact on people's decision to not getting vaccinated (Brewer, 2017).
+As previous literature suggests, thoughts and feelings (i.e., vaccines perception) as well as perception of practical barriers (i.e., difficulty to get an appointment) can have an impact on people's decision to not getting vaccinated (Brewer et al., 2017).
 Considering brand characteristics and brand equity of the offered products along with building brand image might be a useful intervention to curb vaccine hesitancy (Evans & French, 2021).
 Also, political ideology is a crucial variable when foreseeing both willingness to get vaccinated and vaccine hesitancy, acting as a predictor of both positions (Killgore et al., 2021).
-Additionally, considering measurable consumer characteristics when deciding a vaccine distribution strategy might increase vaccination rates and can be used strategically to speed up the process, as they can act as a catalyst or obstacle.
+Additionally, considering measurable consumer characteristics when deciding a vaccine distribution strategy might increase vaccination rates and can be used strategically to expedite the process, as they can either act as a catalyst or obstacle.

 It should be noted that this study is not without its limitations.
-First, as participants were not selected based on their political party affiliation, the number of participants between the major groups (FT and JxC) was not equivalent, and we recruited a higher number of JxC supporters (Table 1).
-Moreover, as we only considered the two major political parties in Argentina, it remains unclear how these results would extrapolate to supporters of relatively minor political platforms.
-Future studies should take into account these other political minorities.
-Second, at the time of data collection, the Western vaccine most administered in Argentina happened to be AstraZeneca whereas Pfizer and Moderna were widely unavailable as it is reflected in our sample (Table 2).
+Firstly, as participants were not selected based on their political party affiliation, the number of participants between the major groups (FT and JxC) was not equivalent, and we recruited a higher number of JxC supporters (Table 1).
+However, we took measures to address the imbalance by running both parametric and nonparametric tests for relevant hypotheses.
+After conducting these additional analyses, we found that the results remained unchanged, supporting the robustness of our findings.
+For a more in-depth examination of the statistical procedures, we invite readers to refer to the script of the analyses available online.
+Additionally, it is worth noting that we only considered the two major political parties in Argentina, and the results may not necessarily extrapolate to supporters of relatively minor political platforms.
+Future studies should account for these other political minorities to provide a more comprehensive analysis.
+Secondly, at the time of data collection, the Western vaccine most administered in Argentina happened to be AstraZeneca whereas Pfizer and Moderna were widely unavailable as reflected in our sample (Table 2).
 However, the administered brand was a focal variable only for one out of our many hypotheses (H3a).
+Thirdly, previous studies have shown that the release of COVID-19 vaccines has affected general vaccination perceptions (Altman et al., 2023), and also, the health crisis may have shifted the focus of people's decision-making prioritizing public health (Navajas et al., 2021).
+Future studies should study the long-term consequences of pandemic severity on vaccination.
 Finally, our data is cross-sectional in nature, which implies that we are unable to study causal relationships between partisanship and vaccine brand preference.
-Nonetheless, previous research in consumer psychology clearly points at a causal influence stemming from political affiliation as it can constitute an important part of consumers' self-concept, which in turn drives consumption choices that either reaffirm or align to a desired aspect of oneself.
+Nonetheless, previous research in consumer psychology clearly points to a causal influence stemming from political affiliation as it can constitute an important part of consumers' self-concept, which in turn drives consumption choices that either reaffirm or align with a desired aspect of oneself.